Deeman2014/Open_edX_Windows7_Installation/8_Starting_Stopping_edX.rst

 |

 3. The virtual machine will start in a command window.
-Some commands will execute there.
-Wait for them to complete.
+Commands will execute there.
      .. image:: ./_static/virtual_machine_start.png

 |

-4. After the login screen has loaded, wait 10-15 seconds to allow any background proccesses to complete.
+4. A login screen will display while edX loads, in 30 secs or so.
+You do not need to login.
      .. image:: ./_static/Ubuntu_running.png

-     edX is already loaded at this point.
-You do not have to login.
 |

 5. Load the Learning Management System by entering 192.168.33.10 into a browser in Windows.